BEagle1984/silverback/docs/concepts/broker/kafka/kafka-events.md

 ## Consumer events

-The event handlers are configured via the <xref:Silverback.Messaging.KafkaEvents.KafkaConsumerEventsHandlers> and the related methods in the <xref:Silverback.Messaging.Configuration.IKafkaConsumerEndpointBuilder>.
+The event handlers are configured via the <xref:Silverback.Messaging.KafkaEvents.KafkaConsumerEventsHandlers> and the related methods in the <xref:Silverback.Messaging.Configuration.Kafka.IKafkaConsumerEndpointBuilder>.

 ### Offset reset example